About the Courier

 The Courier is an award-winning student publication which is both written and edited by student volunteers at Newcastle University Students’ Union.
 The Courier was founded as King’s Courier in 1948, and has seen many major transformations on its way to becoming the much loved student newspaper it is today.
 The Courier now publishes a 40-page newspaper every week of term-time, plus special editions for graduation and freshers’ week, making 20 issues per year in total.

-The Courier is available for free around campus for students, staff and visitors.
-A list of the locations we distribute to is available soon.
+The Courier is available for free around campus for students, staff and visitors in locations such as the Business School, the Students’ Union, the Philip and Marjorie Robinson Libraries and the Urban Sciences Building, alongside many common rooms across campus.
 If you are unable to pick up a copy of the Courier on campus, you can either view our content on our website here, or look through our editions page-by-page on our Issuu account here.

 The Courier now has 14 different sections, which are split into Current Affairs (News, Comment), Life & Style (Lifestyle, Beauty, Fashion, Travel, Food), Culture (Music, Film, TV, Arts, Science, Gaming) and Sport.
 While not available on our website, each print edition also features a page of fantastic puzzles for taking a break between seminars.

 The Courier has over 200 volunteer writers who contribute articles both for our website and for our print editions.
 The sections are managed by sub-editors, who liaise with writers, edit articles and lay up the pieces using specialist software.
 These sub-editors are in turn overseen by a team of senior editors.
 The Courier is ultimately led by the Editor, who is an elected sabbatical officer at the Students’ Union.
 This year your Editor of the Courier is Grace Dean, a former News Sub-Editor who was involved in the Courier for three years before becoming Editor.